ravi-innctech/myapp/README.md

 # MHApp
 My 1st Project on git
-I have just commit a code on repository
+I have done commit on github